ines/quickstart/README.md

 ## Using Quickstart with your own markup

-While Quickstart is able to generate the form markup and all required wrappers, you **don't have to** do it that way are free to use your own custom markup instead.
+While Quickstart is able to generate the form markup and all required wrappers, you **don't have to** do it that way and are free to use your own custom markup instead.
 This is especially useful if you want to apply your own classes and styling, or add more info to the form.